-Figure 5: Distribution of Population Growth Rates across
+Figure 5: Distribution of Population Growth Rates across Sub-district Administrative Units of Nagaland

 Note: The number of circles in the state increased from 69 in 1981 to 114 in 2011 with inter-circle territorial transfers in some cases.
 The above figure reports growth rates for 78 circles for which comparable data can be generated for the period 1981-2011.
 Sources: Various census reports